-This ZEITGEIST Players' Guide contains material for both players and the DM.
-The ZEITGEIST Campaign Guide, also freely available, includes details of all thirteen adventures in the ZEITGEIST adventure path, and should only be read by the DM.
+This ZEITGEIST Players' Guide contains materials for both players and the GM.
+The ZEITGEIST Campaign Guide, also freely available, includes details of all thirteen adventures in the adventure path and should only be read by the GM.

-- Section One: Characters offers new backgrounds and equipment for PCs, and guidelines for handling the campaign's industrial age technology with the 4TH EDITION DUNGEONS & DRAGONS® rules. - Section Two: Setting describes the nations and history of the ZEITGEIST adventure path.
+- Section One: Characters offers new backgrounds and equipment for PCs, and guidelines for handling the campaign's industrial age technology with the PATHFINDER ROLE-PLAVING GAME rules. - Section Two: Setting Overview describes the nations and history of the ZEITGEIST adventure path.
 You can read only the parts of this section that relate to your character, or skip over it entirely. - Section Three: Flint explores the campaign's focal city in detail, and provides an overview of the local offices of the Royal Homeland Constabulary.
-All players should have at least a passing familiarity with the information in this section before starting the second adventure in the campaign.
+All players should have at least a passing familiarity with the city before starting the second adventure.